 8. Cheddar & Sour Cream – Original Style Protein Chips

 Now that we are getting to the bottom of the list, it’s time to look at some of the most unimpressive and just, frankly, not great-tasting chips.

-The Cheddar and Sour Cream was an easy choice to place at the end of this list.
+The Cheddar and Sour Cream was a good choice to place at the end of this list.

 It does have some flavor, but it almost seems to be without character or personality.

-These are also the traditional style original potato chip, which tends to be flakier and not as crisp, so you lose some of the crunches while chewing.
+These are also the traditional style original potato chip, which tends to be flakier and not as crisp, so you lose some crunches while chewing.

-This is simply a potato chip that didn’t impress nearly as much as some of the others higher on this list, and because of that, it gets the #7 spot.
+This is simply a low carb potato chip that didn’t impress nearly as much as some of the others higher on this list, and because of that, it gets the #7 spot.

 Dirt In A Potato Chip Bag

 When putting this list together, I knew the number one-rated chip and the last-rated chip.